 Alleged infighting amongst players, as well as fresh images of Derek Fisher’s anxiety-laden and sometimes seemingly defeated posture as he leaves meeting in NYC are beginning to propose serious doubts as to whether an NBA season will actually happen.
 What are the odds and what are the potential scenarios?
 Glad you asked.
 The website Bodog.com has placed 5:4 odds on the entire NBA season now being totally cancelled.
 So they’re saying there’s a chance?
 Yeah, they are saying there’s a chance.
 So this begs the question, what will people do to fill this gap?
 Saying there isn’t a gap is a critical mistake.
 For the first November in some time, my Tuesday night had no Lakers.
 No Heat.
 No Thunder.
 It instead was filled with that new movie, Tree of Life, staring Brad Pitt.
 The movie is about, in some ways, the beginning and the end of life.
 That’s dramatic.
 Probably more dramatic than the NBA season’s potential cancellation, however, its still drama.
 To figure out what might be the rest of 2011 and a good bit of 2012, we can stay inline with Vegas.
 Casinos do about 15% of their business with the NBA lines.
 With that gone, its expected that a healthy portion of that will be replaced with College Basketball.
 And if that’s the case, one would be inclined to expect expanded opportunities there.

 What does this tell us?
-Basketball fans are basketball fans and those ardent NBA fans that rarely watch College Basketball will likely move over to fill the void.
+Basketball fans are basketball fans and those ardent NBA fans that rarely watch College Basketball, they are too busy collecting soccer cards, will likely move over to fill the void.
 And, it says, marketing is likely to travel the same path to fill its own gap, and we know where that leads….more College Basketball fans.
 Its not just fans filling the void, its Vegas and marketing and TV and you name it.

 College Basketball hasn’t had the kind of potential it has this year and a great many years.
 Aside from the NBA’s collapsing all over Derek Fisher’s suits, it also has an incredible top 10 stockpile of talent like none seen since the inception of the one-in-done implementation.
 North Carolina, the preseason #1 and favorite to take down the nets in March, is loaded and offers fans an viable NBA replacement.
 The team returns 2010 rookie sensation Harrison Barnes, not too mention an outstanding recruiting class and legendary coach.
 Its Tobacco Road rivals, Duke, will also be in the mix of things as College Basketball’s version of an NBA coach, Mike Krzyzewski, looks to break the all-time record for wins which is currently held by Bob Knight.
 He will likely do that in November and he’ll do so with returning Jr. Guard Seth Curry, Forward and only senior, Miles Plumlee, and recruiting sensation and son of Doc Rivers, Austin Rivers.
 This is a team to watch and combined with North Carolina’s loaded guns, will make the ACC battle and that infamous Tobacco Road rival game something to replace some of those NBA games.